 “The relationship between interest rates and currencies has essentially broken down in a negative-rate world,” Sondergaard says.
 “We shouldn’t expect that correlation to return anytime soon.
 The more important drivers of currency movements today are relative bond flows and relative growth expectations.

 “So, the big question is, can the euro rally when the U.S. economy starts to weaken?”
 Sondergaard asks.
 “That remains to be seen.”

-Despite the economic headwinds, or perhaps because of them, Europe is a classic stock-picker’s market, says Carl Kawaja, Capital Group Global Equity FundTM (Canada) portfolio manager.
+Despite the economic headwinds, or perhaps because of them, Europe is a classic stock-picker’s market, says Carl Kawaja, a portfolio manager with American Funds EuroPacific Growth Fund®.
 Investors can’t rely on robust economic growth to lift share prices, which places more emphasis on company fundamentals.